-Russian opposition leader Alexei Navalny arrested at protest
+Russian opposition leader Alexei Navalny arrested at anti-Putin protest

 Moscow (CNN)Russian opposition leader Alexei Navalny was detained by police Saturday shortly after arriving at a protest against President Vladimir Putin in Moscow, his official Facebook page said.

-Navalny's team, which organized the protests in several cities in Russia, told CNN he was detained shortly after arriving at Moscow's central Pushkinskaya Square.
+Navalny's team, which organized the protest in Moscow and several other cities in Russia, told CNN he was detained shortly after arriving at central Pushkinskaya Square in the Russian capital.

+Images showed Navalny, who was arrested for illegal protest organization, being carried through the crowds by police.

 Putin will be inaugurated Monday as President of Russia for the fourth time, having overwhelmingly won re-election in March.